barely-a-dev/Nash/README.md

 # Nash - A Modern Shell Written in Rust

-Nash is a simple shell written in Rust, designed to provide a modern command-line experience with enhanced features and performance.
+Nash is a simple shell written in Rust, attempting to provide a modern command-line experience with enhanced features and performance.

 ## Table of Contents